prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     uint class_id, uint limit, uint lower, uint upper);
 ```

-This constructor creates a uniquely named Count Trigger that checks for the occurrence of Objects within a frame that meet the Trigger's (optional) criteria against a range of numbers.
+This constructor creates a uniquely named Count Trigger that checks for the occurrence of Objects within a frame that meet the Trigger's criteria against a range of numbers.
 The Trigger generates an ODE occurrence invoking all Actions if the object count is below and/or above  a minimum and maximum count.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.